Money saving tips

 We appreciate that students may require childcare whilst completing their studies.
 In the first instance you should ensure you are using the full government childcare allowance.
 Funded early learning and childcare is free to parents, but funded by the Scottish Government.
 You can get up to 1,140 hours of funded early learning and childcare a year (around 30 hours a week in term time) if your child is 3 or 4 years old.
 Some 2 year olds are also eligible.

-Click here to find out more and details about what is available in your local council area.
+Find out what childcare funding is available in your local council area.

-If the government allowance does not cover your full childcare costs, UK student (excluding nursing students) can check their eligibility for the childcare fund here.
+- If the government allowance does not cover your full childcare costs, UK student (excluding nursing students) can check their eligibility for the childcare fund.

-Lone parents who are SAAS eligible (excluding nursing students) may also be eligible for the SAAS Lone parent grant, click here for more information.
+- Lone parents who are SAAS eligible (excluding nursing students) may also be eligible for the SAAS lone parent grant.

 Unfortunately we do not offer childcare funding for overseas students.